Asakusa

 Akihabara – Shopping, Part 2

-After Sensō-ji I still had some time to burn before dinner, so I decided to take a quick detour to Akihabara.
-Not necessarily for shopping, but to do a few initial explorations.
-On the actual shopping trip, I could then be a little more focused.
+After visiting Sensō-ji, I still had time to kill before dinner, so I made a quick detour to Akihabara.
+Not for serious shopping—this was purely reconnaissance.
+I wanted to scout the landscape so that when I returned for the real shopping trip, I could be strategic rather than wandering aimlessly.

 Yodobashi Akiba